 4.7 = ensure that all learners acquire the knowledge and skills needed to promote sustainable development, including, among others, through education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and appreciation of cultural diversity and of culture's contribution to sustainable development.

-5.5 = Ensure women's full and effective participation and equal opportunities for leadership at all levels of decisionmaking in political, economic and public life.
+participation and equal opportunities for leadership at all levels of decisionmaking in political, economic and public

 5.b = Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women.